adrinecl/milestone-project1/README.md

 - Testimonials could also add value as social proof and encourage adoption to the workout program.

-## Wireframes

-- A first draft was sketched by hand on paper and then Balsamiq was used for the final wireframes.
-[Balsamiq wireframes](https://raw.githubusercontent.com/adrinecl/milestone-project1/master/docs/wireframes/paus-wireframe.png).

-## Typography and color scheme

-- The following fonts were chosen for this project: "Quicksand" for the logo and headings and "Montserrat" for the body, with the alternative of sans-serif as back-up.
-Available at [Google Fonts](**ADD LINK LATER**).
+### Design

+#### Color Scheme

 - The colors chosen were dusk rose, beige, sage and dark green.
 See [Color Palette](**ADD LINK LATER**) here.
 - These colors were chosen to represent the following keywords, respectively: feminine, minimalist, calm and nature.
 They evoke a sense of elegance and appeal to an upscale audience.

+#### Typography

+- The following fonts were chosen for this project: "Quicksand" for the logo and headings and "Montserrat" for the body, with the alternative of sans-serif as back-up.
+Available at [Google Fonts](https://fonts.google.com/specimen/Quicksand?query=Quicksand#standard-styles).

+#### Wireframes

+- A first draft was sketched by hand on paper and then Balsamiq was used for the final wireframes.
+[Balsamiq wireframes](https://raw.githubusercontent.com/adrinecl/milestone-project1/master/docs/wireframes/paus-wireframe.png).

-## Technology
+## Technologies Used

 - HTML5 and CSS3 are used in this project.
 - Gitpod was used for the development (VS Code) and incremental progress was documented through commits pushed to this ![GitHub repository](https://github.com/adrinecl/milestone-project1).
 The ![commit history](https://github.com/adrinecl/milestone-project1/commits/master) is available here.
 - The site was deployed to GitHub pages.

 ### Media